bcamley/cell_cell_collisions_zadeh_camley/README.md

 We have already run a complete set of simulations for each polarity mechanism and attached the processed data to this repository under `processed/`.
 We use this as an example in `driver/plots.ipynb`.
 You do not need to run `process_data.py` unless you decide to execute a massive number of simulations across different parameters and want to compile results at once.

 ## Plots
 Check out `driver/plots.ipynb` for a detailed look into how each plot presented in [1] was made.
 Feel free to check out `analysis.py` to see our data analysis schema in detail.

+Note that you must run the Jupyter notebook in the `conda` environment we created above.
+This is because it needs to find the `analysis` package.
+See this [stackoverflow thread](https://stackoverflow.com/questions/39604271/conda-environments-not-showing-up-in-jupyter-notebook) for how to add a `conda` environment to your Jupyter kernel.

+## Disclaimer
+This codebase was written for scientific purposes, and as such, it was not implemented with scalability or generality in mind, and there is no continued support or updates for it.
+If you wish to fork this repository and use it in your projects, you may contact me for individual support at [zadeh@jhu.edu](mail:zadeh@jhu.edu).